Prince781/MIPS-emulator/README.md

-Author: Princeton Ferro
+#MIPS Emulator (Project 3)
-CSC 252
+This is for my CSC 252 class.
-Project 3 - MIPS Emulator

 This emulator implements a [subset](InstructionSubset.pdf) of the MIPS [instruction set](MipsInstructionSetReference.pdf).